Haygreev22/Prediction-analysis-on-salary-growth/README.md

 Aim:

-To analyse employee_dataset to find out who salary is increased predict which employee get hike in salaryby using of Logistic-regression.
+To analyse employee_dataset to find out whose salary is increased predict which employee get hike in salaryby using of Logistic-regression.

 Objectives: